apache/arrow-adbc/csharp/src/Drivers/Interop/Snowflake/readme.md

 -->

 # About
 This project generates a NuGet package containing the Snowflake ADBC Go Driver for use in other .NET projects.
+It contains a lightweight loader for loading the driver.

 For details, see:

 [Snowflake Driver](https://arrow.apache.org/adbc/main/driver/snowflake.html) for docs

 [GitHub](https://github.com/apache/arrow-adbc/tree/main/go/adbc/driver/snowflake) for source code

+## Build the Snowflake Driver
+Run the `Build-SnowflakeDriver.ps1` script to build the Snowflake driver.